MP Estate Planning UK

 Call preparation saves time.
 We set expectations about what can be resolved on the phone and what needs paperwork or online forms.
 That keeps your call focused and effective.

 We flag common scenarios where the trusts and deceased estates route is right, and where you should instead use Self Assessment, Capital Gains, or online services.
-If VAT or other tax issues arise, we’ll note when you may be passed to a specialist service.
+If VAT or other tax issues arise, we’ll note when you may need to be passed to a specialist service.

 For quick next steps, see our practical guide at inheritance tax planning in Hambrook.
 Our aim is calm, step‑by‑step clarity so you can sort family admin with confidence.